On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: The case

 where $C_{\bar k}$ depends on $\bar k,q,d,C_H,|\Omega|$ (indeed, $\|T_{\bar k}(f)\|_{L^{\bar q}(\Omega)}\leq \bar k|\Omega|^{\frac{1}{\bar q}}$).
 This allows to conclude the desired estimate, since by the definition of $w$ we have

-\end{proof} \begin{rem} The constant of the estimate in Theorem \ref{main2} remains bounded when $f$ varies in a bounded and equi-integrable set $\mathcal{F}\subset L^q(\Omega)$, see the previous Remark \ref{equi}.
-Indeed, the constant of the estimate depends on $\bar k$ that appears in \eqref{ksegnato}, where $\bar c=(2C_6C_2^\gamma C^{\gamma-1})^{-1}$ is independent of $f\in\mathcal{F}$. \end{rem} \begin{rem} In view of the recent works for the Hamilton-Jacobi equation in \cite{PhucCPDE,4Nap}, one might expect the validity of maximal regularity estimates for the Dirichlet problem when the source term $f$ belongs to the end-point Lorentz scale $L(\frac{d}{\gamma'},\infty)$.
-Some results in this direction when $\gamma<\frac{d+2}{d}$ without zero-th order terms have been obtained in \cite{4Nap}.
+The case (ii) can be proved in the same manner and the estimates will depend in addition on $\|u\|_{L^q}$, as observed above the statement of Theorem \ref{main}.
+A full estimate depending only on $f$ can be achieved as pointed out in Remark \ref{remfull}. \end{proof} \begin{rem} The constant of the estimate in Theorem \ref{main2} remains bounded when $f$ varies in a bounded and equi-integrable set $\mathcal{F}\subset L^q(\Omega)$, see the previous Remark \ref{equi}.
+Indeed, the constant of the estimate depends on $\bar k$ that appears in \eqref{ksegnato}, where $\bar c=(2C_6C_2^\gamma C^{\gamma-1})^{-1}$ is independent of $f\in\mathcal{F}$. \end{rem} \begin{rem} In view of the recent works for the Hamilton-Jacobi equation in \cite{PhucCPDE,MercaldoCPAA}, one might expect the validity of maximal regularity estimates for the Dirichlet problem when the source term $f$ belongs to the end-point Lorentz scale $L(\frac{d}{\gamma'},\infty)$.
+Some results in this direction when $\gamma<\frac{d+2}{d}$ without zero-th order terms have been obtained in \cite{MercaldoCPAA}.
 Still, when $f\in L(d,1)$ one should expect boundedness of the gradient, at least in the context of interior estimates and problems with periodic data, as analyzed in \cite{KM} for different classes of nonlinear elliptic equations.
 The general case at these critical integrability scales will be the matter of a future research. \end{rem}